What products do you certify?

 Why does my feed need to be tested?

-We set a maximum GMO contamination threshold of 0.9% on all moderate and high-risk feeds to ensure consumer and retailer confidence that all products using our logo are truly (under 1%) non-GMO.
+We set a maximum GMO contamination threshold to ensure consumer and retailer confidence that all products using our logo meet our rigorous standards.
 On this basis, we require farms to test moderate and high-risk feeds at specific intervals throughout the year.
 Your AGW auditor may also collect samples of moderate and high-risk feeds during the on-farm audit for spot testing.